Fuzzy Matching and Lookup Functions for Google Sheets

 - Levenshtein Distance: This algorithm calculates and returns the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into another.

 - Damerau–Levenshtein Distance: This algorithm is exactly like Levenshtein distance with one exception; it includes transpositions amongst its edits.

 - Jaro–Winkler Distance: The Jaro distance between two words is the minimum number of single-character transpositions required to change one word into the other.

 - n-gram: This is a contiguous sequence of n items from a given sequence of text or speech.
 The items can be phonemes, syllables, letters, words or base pairs according to the application.

 - Soundex: This is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.

 - The Brain: "Aoccdrnig to a rscheearch at Cmabrigde Uinervtisy, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and lsat ltteers be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe."

-Flookup uses a modified version of n-gram or refined Soundex to analyse text, depending on the function being used.
+Flookup uses modified versions of n-gram and refined Soundex to analyse strings, depending on the function being used.